 www.theempresssf.com

-Occupying the space of the landmark Empress of China, Empress by Boon has been open for a little more than year.
-However, interest here was immediate and sustained, knowing that Ho Chee Boon was leading this modern Cantonese restaurant.
+Occupying the space of the landmark Empress of China, Empress by Boon has been open for a little more than a year.
+However, the interest here was immediate and sustained, knowing that Ho Chee Boon was leading this modern Cantonese restaurant.
 That’s due to a masterful culinary career that stretches more than three decades.
-Indeed, he is best known as the esteemed international executive chef of Michelin star restaurant Hakkasan.
+Indeed, he is best known as the esteemed international executive chef of Michelin-starred restaurant Hakkasan.

 Chef Hoo Chee Boon and Hakkasan

-Chef Boon was at the helm when Hakkasan first opened in 2001 in London.
+Chef Boon was at the helm when Hakkasan opened in 2001 in London.
 By 2003, Hakkasan became the first Chinese restaurant to earn a Michelin star in Great Britain.
 Additional Michelin stars were eventually bestowed upon Hakkasan Mayfair and Hakkasan New York.
 In addition, Hakkasan has been ranked among the World’s 50 Best Restaurants several times.
-Today, Hakkasan operates multiple restaurants worldwide, as well as a high profile nightclub at the MGM Grand in Las Vegas.
+Today, Hakkasan operates multiple restaurants worldwide, and it has a high-profile nightclub at the MGM Grand in Las Vegas.

 Related: Q&A With Chicago Michelin Star Chef Troy Jorge